facebook/react-native-website/docs/_getting-started-macos-android.md

 `npx react-native run-android` is one way to run your app - you can also run it directly from within Android Studio.

 > If you are getting `Error: spawnSync ./gradlew EACCES`. run `sudo chmod 755 android/gradlew` to makes gradlew files into executable.
-Which help code to give a run.
+Which help code to give a run

 > If you can't get this to work, see the [Troubleshooting](troubleshooting.md) page.

 <h3>Modifying your app</h3>